Change furnace filter and save up to $60 a Year

 If you don’t use up all of your seed packets, store them in an airtight container with silica packets to keep them fresh for next year.
 The silica packets prevent the seeds from germinating or getting moldy.

-Here are more gardening tips that can save you time and money!
+Here are more gardening tips that’ll save you time and money.

 Fix wood scratches with walnuts

-Replacing incandescent bulbs with compact fluorescent lightbulbs (CFLs) is one of the quickest, easiest ways to save money—and a place everyone can start.
-CFLs use about 75 per cent less energy and last up to 10 times longer than incandescent bulbs.
-Choose CFLs with the Energy Star label to get the greatest savings.
-When you shop, keep in mind that light fixtures with dimmers require special CFLs; be sure to read the label.
+Replacing incandescent bulbs with LED lightbulbs (CFLs) is one of the quickest, easiest ways to save money—and a place everyone can start.
+LEDs use significantly less energy and last up to 10 times longer than incandescent bulbs.
+When you shop, keep in mind that light fixtures with dimmers require special LEDs; be sure to read the label.

-Now that you’ve got these money-saving home hacks under your belt, check out these thrifty ways to make everything you own last longer.
+Next, check out 20 thrifty tricks to make everything you own last longer.